sparshgupta8130/Question_Answering_MemoryNets/README.md

 * `--pt2` : Flag indicating whether system uses Pytorch2 or not.
 Use this arg if you want to use Pytorch2.
 By default the code assumes Pytorch3.
 * `--notest` : Flag indicating whether to evaluate model on test data or not.
 Can be used while hyperparameter tuning.
 If used, model won't be evaluated on test data.

+**NOTE** : Currently, the visualization of model's training procedure is not supported, and will be updated shoertly.
+This version supports only 'en-valid' and 'en-valid-10k' parts of bAbI dataset[3] for now, but support for other parts will be added shortly.

 ### Details for Internally Used Codes
 #### Data Input and Pre-Processing
 The `get_data` function in **data_transform.py** is used to get the vocabulary and transformation of training, testing and validation data in Bag of Words and Positional Encoding Representation.